top of page

 Ugly Bug Rag Time Report

-Hawick Music Club press report following the Ugly Bug Ragtime Three Performance on August 22nd 2021
+Hawick Music Club press report following the Ugly Bug Ragtime Three Performance

 Club function rooms at Mansfield Park.
 Over 60 members and visitors experienced a slightly more